 Ayahuasca, Pagan, Ramaten, Bipolarity, Favela, Yami Obi, Clairvoyance… I can not choose what to talk about.
 Bipolarity was the first song from them that I accidentally stumbled across on YouTube.
 You know how YouTube also creates playlists right?
 When you put on one band, the next thing you know you are slapped across the face with something amazing.

 This time it was Vitalism and Bipolarity, a song that is the essence of its name.
 Also, the Pagan “series” found on different releases make me feel like a forest witch.
 Favela from SY awakens the lady in love with Jazzy stuff.
-Ramaten with the intro and guitars makes you think about dubstep, I like dubstep, and Djent is quite similar.
+Ramaten with the intro and guitars make you think about dubstep, I like dubstep, and Djent is quite similar.

 These songs have me in a chokehold.

-I chose these Two songs because I had to choose something
+I chose these two songs because I had to choose something

 I think it is impossible to choose two songs.
 If I had spent any more time I would have lost it because they are all so good.
 It is as if I had to choose wine or chocolate from the store.
 I am indecisive in these matters.
 The first EP that I heard was Causa and my second was SY, I will talk about a few songs on SY today.